Skip To Content

 You may be familiar with Roth IRAs as a savings vehicle for retirement, but they can be used to cover qualified college costs, and you can help your child open one in their name as soon as they start earning income.

 3. Empower your children so they can help, too.
-“There are parents who say, ‘I want to give my kids everything,’ but in the Hispanic-Latino community, I think it’s more common for us to say, ‘I want my child to be a productive member of society,’” says Pina.
+“There are parents who say, ‘I want to give my kids everything,’ but in the Hispanic-Latino community, I think it’s more common for us to say, ‘I want my child to be a productive member of society,’” says Piña.
 This is where a custodial Roth IRA can help.
 You may be more familiar with Roth IRAs as a savings vehicle for retirement, he says, “but they can be used to cover qualified college costs, and you can help your child open one in their name as soon as they start earning income, perhaps from a summer gig or after-school job.”
 Just be mindful that contributions can’t exceed the child’s total taxable compensation.
 To help you determine how much to contribute, review the current annual contribution limits.
 Generally, taxable amounts withdrawn from a Roth IRA are subject to an additional federal 10% tax if taken before age 59½, unless an exception, such as a withdrawal for qualified higher education expenses, applies.
-One other bonus of Roth IRAs is that they don’t have to be reported as assets when your child fills out the Free Application for Federal Student Aid (FAFSA) — so these funds won’t affect their aid eligibility until they’re withdrawn.
+One other bonus of Roth IRAs is that they don’t have to be reported as assets when your child fills out the FAFSA — so these funds won’t affect their aid eligibility until they’re withdrawn.

-“This is an annual discussion,” adds Piña.
+“This is an annual discussion,” says Piña.
 “You may want to make small adjustments, as your children’s college plans firm up.
 And as they get closer to college, you won't want as much risk in the portfolio because you're going to need that money soon.”

 Your approach to saving for college needs to regularly be reassessed and recalibrated, preferably annually.

 5. Think creatively to fill the savings gap.
-Planning won’t necessarily mean having every single penny when tuition comes due.
-It should mean knowing roughly how much you might need, what percentage you’ll have saved, and where the rest could potentially come from.
+Planningwon’t necessarily mean having every single penny when tuition comes due.
+It should mean knowing roughly how much you might need, what percentage you’ll have saved and where the rest could potentially come from.
 Of course, loans play a role even for many affluent parents, and you can consult with your advisor on which options might be best for your situation, whether a personal loan, a home equity line of credit or a loan against your investments, such as a Loan Management Account® (LMA® account), offered by Bank of America.
 But think beyond that.

 While private colleges and universities come with hefty tuitions, many state schools offer in-state students an excellent education at a fraction of the price.
 Another way to potentially save is if your child can accumulate enough credits to graduate a semester early.
 Scholarships, while they often come in smaller dollar amounts, can add up as well.